pgmoka/quotes/README.md

+"Extinction is the rule.
+Survival is the exception" - Carl Sagan

 "[...]
 I've just got you luggin' heavy rocks around all day \ [...] (but) This is not just a pile of stones \ [...]
 We are buildin' a castle together" - Good Morning Sunshine by The Narcissist Cookbook

 "The dry backcountry will turn into the sea, in the heart of the land \ My fear is that one day the sea will turn into the dry backcountry" - Sobradinho by Sa e Guarabyra